Frequently Asked Hammered Dulcimer Questions

 Do I need to read music to play the dulcimer?

 No, but (I think) it helps, especially in learning new tunes.
 Keep in mind that picking out the notes of a tune on the strings is important, but so is playing fluidly and rhythmically.
+If you don't currently read music it is not difficult to learn.

 Where can I get lessons in the area?